Mt. Baker Equipment List

 Crampons - Rentals Available

 Sarken CramponMust be steel crampons, as we will be traveling on glacial ice.
 Aluminum crampons are not allowed for this course.
 Twelve point crampons are highly recommended.
 Make sure the crampons are compatible with your mountaineering boots.
+There are three commonly seen types of crampons:

 Examples